tfausak/tfausak.github.io/_posts/2015-05-07-announcing-active-interaction-2.md

 - file filter accepts anything that respond to `#eof?`
 - used to special case uploaded files for rails
 - this allows for more IO-type objects
 - no warning in 1.6

+## Results

+- added results to invalid outcomes
+- this allows returning a common object from an interaction
+- this is mostly useful when updating an existing record
+- no warning in 1.6

 ## Defaults